How does interest work on a reverse mortgage?

 Most borrowers choose the adjustable rate — not because they want rate uncertainty, but because it unlocks the flexible payout options that make a HECM most useful (especially the growing line of credit).

-How to manage interest growth
+How can you manage interest growth?

 You have more control than you might think: